sahmed1o/aaahmedms/README.md

 📍 Canada

-Researching biometric authentication solutions for hardware devices.
+Researching the implementation of A.I. and Machine Learning for general use devices.

 <hr>